-Mental models do two things: they help you assess how things work and they help you make better decisions.
-These two concepts underlie everything you do.
+It took me a while to realize that mental models do two things: they help you assess how systems work and they help you make better decisions.
+These two concepts underlie everything you do in life.

-The world makes more sense when you see it as a patchwork of systems—each of which can be reverse engineered with mental models.
+The world makes more sense when you see it as a patchwork of systems, each of which can be reverse engineered.

 A "system" is simply anything with multiple parts that depend on each other.
 Every machine and process is a system at some level.
 For example:

 A mental model of a system is a reduction of how it works.
-The model identifies the core components that matter and how they interact.
-This clarity is necessary to drastically improve the system:
+The model identifies the core components and helps you wrap your head around how they interact.
+This clarity is necessary to drastically improve a system:

 First Principles — What is the most efficient way to solve a problem if you started from scratch?
 If you look past humanity’s attempts to solve it, what is the best approach if you reasoned from its fundamental principles?